esilberberg/collection-analysis/README.md

 - **clean.py** Prepares print collection data for analysis.
 Requires that the input is an excel file that contain at minimum columns "Title", "Publication_Date", and "Call_Number."

+- **reports.py** Tallies the number of titles per topic and year as well as the most recent title acquired per topic per year.

 ## Parts of a LC Call Number
 Terminology used to describe parts of [LC Classification](https://www.loc.gov/catdir/cpso/lcco/) in scripts during preparation and analysis.